anchpop/Zoda/code_samples.md

 So what's the magic?
 Simple.
 During compilation, we compile the program down to a set of verification conditions.
 These are conditions that are only valid if your program has a given property.
 One example of a verification condition might be "`divided-by` always returns an Optional<Float>".
 But these conditions also contain information about how functions behave given their inputs, for example "`divided-by` always returns a `_.Just` when passed a nonzero value".
 Then, your whole program is fed into an SMT solver, which checks whether all the conditions hold.
 If you can check that "`divided-by` always returns a `_.Just` when passed a nonzero value", and "`divided-by-3` will always pass a nonzero value to `divided-by`", then we can know it's safe to unwrap the `_.Just` to just `_`.

-In addition, there is also the `!!` function, which unwraps *anything*.
+In addition, there is also the `!!` function, which unsafely unwraps *anything* that can be unwrapped.

     a = 3.divided-by(1).!!
     b = 3.divided-by(0).!!